yudai-kubo-7047/auto_file_sorter_with_logging/README.md

-📁 Auto File Sorter
+📁 Auto File Sorter with Logging
-A Python script that automatically organizes files in a folder by sorting them into subfolders based on their file extension.
+A Python script that automatically organizes files by extension into subfolders — with a full activity log saved to log.txt.

 🚀 What It Does
-Have a messy folder full of mixed file types?
-This tool scans the directory and automatically moves each file into a dedicated subfolder named after its extension.
+This tool scans a folder, sorts each file into a subfolder based on its extension, and records every action to a log file.
+Perfect for keeping track of what was moved and when.
 Example:
 Before: